2.2 Defining R objects

 <- "Make America great again." slogan nchar(slogan) #> 25 toupper(slogan) #> "MAKE AMERICA GREAT AGAIN." tolower(slogan) #> "make america great again."

 They are both objects of type “character”", but different ones.

 Dates and times

-Dates and times are complicated data types, as their definition and interpretation needs to consider a lot of context, irregularities, and conventions.
-At this early point in our R careers, we only need to know that such types exist and consider two particular functions that return the current date and time:
+Dates and times are more complicated data types —/ not because they are complictated per se, but because their definition and interpretation needs to account for a lot of context, conventions, and some irregularities.
+At this early point in our R careers, we only need to know that such data types exist and consider two particular functions that return the current date and time: